 Neuro Orthopaedic Institute Australasia (Noigroup) is a privately owned education provider and publishing house working predominantly from an office in Adelaide, Australia, and more recently – New York, US.
 The company prides itself in its reinvestment in education and clinically based research and Noigroup Publications has grown from the demand for resources to support this emerging research.
 Now entering its fourth decade, Noigroup manages highly qualified instructors, on all continents, presenting the latest in pain science to multidisciplinary audiences.
 Noigroup’s faculty members are active in many conferences, university programmes and other postgraduate education sessions.

-The essence of NOI
+The essence of Noigroup

 Our vision is to seed ‘healthy notions of self through neuroscience knowledge’ worldwide.
 There are currently five critical conceptual change issues which underpin this:

 - Injury or disease does not mean that you feel pain

 - The nervous system moves and stretches as we move

 - Pain, stress and performance are outputs of the brain